FurryCoders/FALocalRepo/README.md

 updates [--shell]
 ```

 Check for updates to falocalrepo and its main dependencies on PyPi.
-The optional `--shell` option can be used to output
+The `--shell` option can be used to output
 the shell command to upgrade any component that has available updates.

 _Note_: The command needs an internet connection.